is-leeroy-jenkins/Armory/README.md

 * Subroutines and functions
 * Event-driven macros (Workbook, Worksheet events)
 * Automating formulas, formatting, charting
-* Integrating Excel with Outlook for email workflows
+* Integrating Excel with Outlook for email w
 * UserForms for Excel data entry and control
 * Error handling and debugging tools in Excel
 * Leveraging named ranges and structured references